shelleywong/CSCI211-Course-Materials/Programs/program05.md

 If you are not able to complete this programming assignment, turn in your partial work for partial credit, or submit later for late credit.
 If you turn in nothing, you get a zero.
 If you turn in something, you receive a grade that is higher than zero.

-## Extra Credit
+## Extra Challenge (no points, just for fun)

-No extra credit points will be given to late assignments (both your regular assignment ("P5_kwik_e_mart") and the extra credit ("P5_extra") must be turned in on time).<br>

-You must turn in the regular assignment code separately from the extra credit assignment code (I will create a separate assignment on [INGInious](https://inginious.csuchico.edu/)).<br>
+> Note: In general, there is no need to include Extra Challenge code in your programming assignment submission; however, you may include it if it does not impact the output (your code submission should still pass the provided and hidden tests).
+Make sure you save a copy of your completely working program before you start the extra challenge.
+The idea behind the extra challenges is to give you the opportunity to figure out how to solve problems on your own.
+I may discuss extra challenges, but I won't tell you how to solve them.

-You will get 30 points extra credit if your program passes all the extra credit tests (a fraction of 30 points if you pass some of the extra credit tests).
-You have one extra credit test available to you in the CSCI211 starter-repo `211/p5_extra/tests/` directory.
-I will use additional tests when grading the extra credit.<br>
+You can test your Extra Challenge code against the test files available to you in the CSCI211 starter-repo `211/p5_extra/tests/` directory.<br>

 Instead of having a single checkout queue, give each checker its own queue.<br>